Pixel2175/walrs/README.md

 Options:
-  -i <IMAGE>                     Path to your wal.png | For random image: path to your wallpapers/ -r, --reload-nowal             Reload templates and set the wallpaper -R, --reload                   Reload templates without setting the wallpaper -t, --theme <THEME>            Use an external theme file -g, --generate <GENERATE>      Generate theme and save it in the themes folder (.cache/wal/colorschemes) -s, --saturation <SATURATION>  Specify saturation value (-128 to 127)
+  -i <IMAGE>                     Path to your wal.png | For random image: path to your wallpapers/ -r, --reload             Reload templates and set the wallpaper -R, --Reload                   Reload templates without setting the wallpaper -t, --theme <THEME>            Use an external theme file -g, --generate <GENERATE>      Generate theme and save it in the themes folder (.cache/wal/colorschemes) -s, --saturation <SATURATION>  Specify saturation value (-128 to 127)